mymadhavyadav07/The-Vision/README.md

 The idea behind Vision is simple.
 You can simply create a telegram bot and use it for OSINT and information gathering purposes.

 # Installation
   Step-1: Grab some patience you might need it during the process of installation lol.

   Step-2: Go to telegram bot-father (https://telegram.me/BotFather) and ask him to create a new bot.

   Step-3: Copy the api-token of your bot.

   Step-4: Paste it in place of **<BOT-API-TOKEN>** in **main.py** file (warning - don't remove the inverted commas).

+  Step-5: Enter your instagram username and password in **Osintgram/config/credentials.ini** file.

-Step-5: Now run **main.py** file, go to the bot you have created and type **/help** (main.py should keep running while you are using the telegram bot).
+  Step-6: Now run **main.py** file, go to the bot you have created and type **/help** (main.py should keep running while you are using the telegram bot).
         Now, here comes the use of a server.
 You may buy a cloud server but, in case you don't want to spend money you may use termux which can keep this script running in background until your phone is not switched off.

-Step-6: I am done with the explaination go and enjoy!!👍
+  Step-7: I am done with the explaination go and enjoy!!👍

 # Installation
 I don't think you would require a usage guide...Vision is user-friendly(at least I think so) 😀